-Available in 55in or 65in, the EZ952 offers an outstanding picture with an extensive range of calibration options for really tailoring the performance for your viewing pleasure.
+Available in 55-inch or 65-inch, the EZ952 offers an outstanding picture with an extensive range of calibration options for really tailoring the performance for your viewing pleasure.
 That said, it’s out-of-the-box settings are actually pretty accurate, so it’s equally easy going if you need something more plug and play.

 Philips (Android TV)

 Philips’ premium range of 4K TVs, including the PUS7502 below, follows Sony’s lead by featuring Android TV as the operating system.

 Despite looking alike at first glance, there are some differences.
 For a start, it doesn’t have quite the same app line-up as its competition, and lacks YouView for the full roster of catch-up services.
 There’s no Amazon Prime Video as yet either, nor is there the Harmony Control app for including the PUS7502 as part of a wider smart home setup.